ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 **Q: Is this a paid project?**
 <br>
 A: No, it is not.
 Our Studio does not have any source of income at the moment and cannot pay anyone.
-Everone is purely here on a volunteer basis and doing it for fun.
+Everone is purely here on a volunteer basis and doing it for fun, experience, or for portfolio material.
 <br><br>

 **Q: How is it recorded?**